SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 </details>
 <br>
 <details>
-  <summary> as shown in the example, not as shown below, or above </summary>
+  <summary> as shown in the example, not as shown below </summary>
 	<br>
   	<p>
-	  	Or use "the following" or "the preceding" if necessary.
+	  	Don't use "above" or "below" to indicate a direction.
+Omit them, or use "the following" or "the preceding" if necessary.
 	</p>
 	<p>
 		:white_check_mark: In your request, supply the values as shown in the example:<br>